-(1) General
+(1) Basis of Presentation

-The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the Department of the Attorney General, State of Hawaii (the Department).
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the Department of the Attorney General, State of Hawaii (the Department), under programs of the federal government for the year ended June 30, 2024.
 The information in the Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the Department, it is not intended to and does not present the financial position and changes in net assets of the Department.
+Because the Schedule presents only a selected portion of the operations of the Department, it is not intended to and does not present the financial position and changes in net assets of the Department.